Entering Additional Pay in HRS

 - In Approval Process: The transaction requires approvals.
 To see who the approval is currently pending with you may click on the "Multiple Approvers" link of the box that is currently listed as pending.

 - Denied: This transaction was denied and is now editable again.
 If you think that this transaction can be corrected, you may do so and then submit it again.
 If you do not think this transaction needs further action, you can leave it in the denied status.

 - Approved: This transaction was approved at all levels that were identified for this earnings code / department id combination.
 You should see this transaction load to the appropriate page based upon the post-approval load section above.

 - Loaded: This transaction has been loaded to the appropriate page.
 If it was loaded to delivered additional pay, you should see a link which will take you to that employee id / employee record's addl pay page.

-- Manually Handled: This transaction had some action taken on it by a UW Service Center employee.
+- Manually Handled: This transaction had some action taken on it by a UWSS Service Operations employee.
 This is most likely due to a request that you submitted.

-- FN - Designate Funding for Payroll Earnings Code Differently Than Regular Pay
+- Designate Funding for Payroll Earnings Code Differently Than Regular Pay in HRS

-- PY - Additional Pay Mass Upload Process
+- Running the Additional Pay Mass Upload Process in HRS